-If the buyer says that there is a problem with the goods, you should consider whether his claim is justified.
+If the buyer says that there is a problem with the goods, you should consider whether their claim is justified.
 If it is, try to resolve the matter promptly.
 If you believe that the claim is unjustified, contact the buyer and explain why.
 If the buyer is not satisfied with your response, or if you cannot agree a solution between yourselves, the buyer may claim under the auction site's (or payment service's) protection scheme.
-If he has used a debit or credit card, he may ask the card issuer to obtain a refund by processing a chargeback.
+If they have used a debit or credit card, they may ask the card issuer to obtain a refund by processing a chargeback.

 Where you sell to a consumer, you cannot use contract terms to limit your liability for supplying faulty or misdescribed goods.
 Any such terms in your contract will have no effect and it may be a criminal offence to display them.
 Where you sell to a business, you can use contract terms to limit your liability, but only if the exclusion is reasonable.

 Buyers can use a variety of payment methods for internet auctions.
 Each method has its own advantages and disadvantages, as outlined below.

 Cash has the great advantage of certainty.
 You can be sure that the payment will not be reversed.
 This method is most appropriate where the goods are delivered or collected in person and payment is made at that time.

 A cheque payment is not certain until it is cleared; your bank can advise you how long this normally takes.
 You may want to wait for a cheque to clear before you send goods out.
 Be aware that scammers sometimes use fake or stolen cheques or banker's drafts.